10 to Midnight poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping 10 to Midnight against these established plot points, we can identify how J. Lee Thompson utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish 10 to Midnight within the crime genre.

 J. Lee Thompson's Structural Approach